VoxForge/Robocallblocker/README.md

 What can we do to prevent robo calls from making your phone ring?

 Spam callers usually use a [predictive dialer](https://en.wikipedia.org/wiki/Predictive_dialer) to connect you to their spam agent.
+What happens is that the Robocaller calls many nuumbers, and if someone answers, proceeds to try to match them with an available attendant.
+But the robocallers are dumb, and if you ask them to press a digit, they cannot (not yet at least - voice spammers are beginning to use speech recogniion, more on that later...).

-One way to stop this is to require anyone calling you to dial 8 before allowing the call to go through.
+Therefore, to prevent roboCallers, you need require anyone calling you to dial 8 before allowing the call to go through.
 We can use the FreePBX IVR app to do this.

 **4.a Record caller prompts**